 Each youth is expected to contribute and help out in some small way at the centre, whether it’s taking out the garbage, cooking dinner, working the front desk, basketball court, and/or participating in the decisions about how The Door operates on a day-to-day basis.
 This ensures that The Door is truly a facility of and for young people.

-Our Youth Centre is currently looking for volunteers to assist in a fundraising (in the planning ) for the month of March 2018.
-Volunteers will have the opportunity to sit on our fundraising committee meetings and assist in the planning/brainstorming ideas for the upcoming event.
+The Door Youth Centre is currently looking for volunteers to assist with our fundraising efforts which will take place in 2019.
+Interested volunteers will have the opportunity to sit on our fundraising committee and assist in the planning and implementing various fundraising events through out the year.